Say hello to the team behind the collab jeans GBG001.

 But Sakamoto denim is not only about their immense heritage.
 They are one of the companies that have played a big part in the evolution of indigo dyeing in Japan, for example being the first company in Japan to mechanize the rope-dyeing technique and is pushing the industry in regards to sustainability, using electrolyzed water to dye in room temperature and have a sludge process to minimize the waste.

-Hopefully you enjoyed this little peek behind the scenes.
+Hopefully you enjoyed this little peek behind the scenes and getting to know the team behind the collab jeans GBG001.
 We’re getting closer to the final deadline of preorders which closes on June 15th.
 Don’t sleep on it and join in on the fun.